ExpressVPN Pricing: Subscription Options 2025

 Even without those extra offers, though, ExpressVPN makes a case for itself by offering strong security and privacy features, as we noted in our ExpressVPN review.
 So next, let’s take a look at how it compares to other VPNs in terms of features.

-Pro Tip: You can install ExpressVPN on more than 10 devices.
-They just can’t all be connected simultaneously.
-If you need more active connections, we suggest setting up ExpressVPN on your router.
+Pro Tip: You can install ExpressVPN on as many devices as you want.
+They just can’t all be active simultaneously.
+If you need more concurrent connections, we suggest setting up ExpressVPN on your router.
 Then, everything on your Wi-Fi gets VPN protection, but it only counts as one device.

 What An ExpressVPN Subscription Includes

 ExpressVPN has over 3,000 servers across 170 cities in 105 countries.
-It’s not as many as other VPN providers, but its distribution is on par with CyberGhost which has 11,000 servers in 100 countries.
+While this server count is smaller than some competitors, its distribution is on par with CyberGhost which has 11,000 servers in 100 countries.

 FYI: You can compare ExpressVPN and CyberGhost head-to-head or read our CyberGhost review to get a clearer picture.